vacovsky/pirrigo/README.md

 #### TODO

 - Provide hardware assembly instructions
-- Better automate initial stand-up of database
+- Better automate initial stand-up and configuration of service.
 - Finish making the front end less offensive.
 - Make the calendar interactive (like in the original version, but prettier and more functional)